ThaikoZ/codepark-ingredients-list/readme.md

 - Connect frontend with backend using generic service and hook.
 - Display interface of ingredients

+TODO:

 **FRONTEND**

-# TODO: Make a login and register page.
+- Route: /auth contain a outlet page.
+Make a redirect

 **BACKEND**:

-# TODO: Add a table with categories
+- Add a table with categories

-# TODO: Make a backend autorization and session token.
+- Make a backend autorization and session token.

-# TODO: The whole documentation to whole backend
+- The whole documentation to whole backend